lumidenoir/simba/README.md

 # SIMBA (Simple Inventory Management and Billing Application)

-**Overview**
 SIMBA is a lightweight inventory management and billing system designed for seamless operation.
 Built using Django, it supports billing with PDF generation via WeasyPrint and offers features tailored to ease inventory and sales management.

----

 ## Features

 1. **Item Management**
-   - Add and categorize items.
+   - Add items which can be edited and deleted
    - Track stock levels and automatically generate restocking suggestions based on total sales.

 2. **Purchaser Types**
-   - Different purchaser categories for tailored pricing and tracking.
+   - Different purchaser categories for tailored pricing and tracking (retailer, chef and bulk).

 3. **Sales Management**
    - Apply individual discounts during the sale.